MHickey2/First_Project/TEST.md

    - 600px width and below;
    - 400px width and below;

 <br/>

 ----
 # Validator Testing<a name="validatortesting"></a>

 - W3C Validator

-Using [https://validator.w3.org/](https://validator.w3.org/) I tested each page individually and fixed any errors indicated.
+Using [https://validator.w3.org/](https://validator.w3.org/) I tested each page individually and fixed any errors highlighted.
 In the Index page I had used too many arias for features and I removed them.
 Initially my testing for the lifestyle page would not work, so I figured it was the embedded video that was causing the problem so I commented it out and tested and there were no other problems.
-The next page had some issues with the links in the resource section but fixed them and there were also some issues with missing tags that highligted one issue that was masking the real one, the body tag had been entered at wrong place and caused rolling issues near bottom of page but fixed that.
+The next page had some issues with the links in the resource section but fixed them and there were also some issues with missing tags that highligted one issue that was masking the real one, the body tag had been entered at wrong place and was causing rolling issues near the bottom of the page but fixed that.
 Other than some headings missing the rest of the site tested without problems.
-There is some indepth discussion on issues in the bug session.
+Ther are more issues in the Bug section in the [README.md](README.md).
+The results of the HTML validation can be seen below, this was the entire site check, but I did check each individual page at regular intervals.

 <br/>

 <p align ="center">